 - Restart your PC through the normal process, being careful not to repeat the previous mistake.

-- Use a professional antivirus to scan your computer for malware or viruses.
+- Use a professional antivirus software to scan your computer for malware or viruses.

 After each of these workarounds, try again to install the Windows Update and see if the error has been solved.
 If these solutions fail to give a positive result, proceed to the following technical solutions.